 After oohing and aahing over basically everything and anything, I headed outside and ordered myself a glass of prosecco – the perfect way to kick off the evening.
-And thanks to their free Wi-fi, I was able to call my Mom to wish her a “buona giornata della Mamma!”
+And thanks to my convenient TEP wi-fi connection, I was able to call my Mom to wish her a “buona giornata della Mamma!”

 After the last of my prosecco was finished, I walked back over to Buca Mario with great anticipation.
 I had a plan – order the lasagne.
 But then I got there and looked over the menu and I started to feel so tempted by so many different things…so I compromised.
 A half order of lasagne, and a half order of pappardelle with a wild boar ragu.